jvoss/ansible-role-nautobot/README.md

 * CentOS 8.2+ or Red Hat Enterprise Linux (RHEL) 8.2+
 * Ubuntu 20.04

-This role will require root access to manage system dependencies and actions on behalf of Nautobot.
+This role will require root access (via sudo) to manage system dependencies and actions on behalf of Nautobot.

-## Role Variables
+## Role variables

 Minimum required variables assuming `localhost` PostgreSQL and Redis services are available: